emipa606/ReinforcedMechanoid2/README.md

 with permission

 - This mod now includes all features of the [Gestalt Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=3392334612) so there is no need to have both loaded.
+- For more features, checkout [Reinforced Mechanoid2 Extended](https://steamcommunity.com/sharedfiles/filedetails/?id=3458490409) by Eclair

 ![Image](https://i.imgur.com/pufA0kM.png)